CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

   - `prefix`: **Optional** Used to specify a prefix to select only a subset of the internal state variables.
 For example, `DUMPSTATE geometry` will only dump out the geometry definitions.

+#### `SAVESTATE`

+Writes the internal state of the application to an output file.

+*Format:* `SAVESTATE prefix filename`

+  - `prefix`: Used to specify a prefix to select only a subset of the internal state variables.
+For example, `SAVESTATE geometry` will only write the geometry definitions.
+  - `filename`: The file to save the output.
+The path is relative to the current `Logs` directory.

 #### `LOADCONFIG`

 Loads the content of a config file into the internal state of the application.